-Cut up your food scraps and throw them into the Urban Composter Bucket.
-Spray Compost Accelerator onto the scraps every time they are added.
+Cut up your food scraps and throw them into the Urban/City Composter.
+Spray compost accelerator onto the scraps every time they are added.
 Drain the juice off every few days.
 This can be diluted (1:100) with water and used as a fertiliser in the garden.
-Alternatively it can be poured down the sink and acts as an organic drain cleaner.
+It can also be poured undiluted down the sink as an organic drain cleaner.

-I live in an apartment, can I still use an Urban Composter?
+I live in an apartment, can I still use an Urban/City Composter?

-Even if you do not have a garden you can use our Urban Composter to reduce your food waste and so benefit your home and the environment.
-If you have a balcony, mix the contents of the Urban Composter in a large tub of soil.
+Even if you do not have a garden you can use our Urban/City Composter to reduce your food waste and so benefit your home and the environment.
+If you have a balcony, mix the contents of the Urban/City Composter in a large tub of soil.
 This will turn into compost which will nourish other pot-plants.
 If this is not possible, many councils operate food waste collection services.
-As a last resort, even if you put the contents in the refuse bin you have reduced the volume of your food waste by about 300%.
-As the food scraps have broken down in the Urban Composter, there will be less negative impact of harmful gases going into the atmosphere.
+As a last resort, even if you put the contents in the refuse bin you have reduced the volume of your food waste.
+As the food scraps have broken down in the composter, there will be less negative impact of harmful gases going into the atmosphere.
 Plus you will have produced your own organic fertiliser which your plants will love

 When it’s full what do I do?

-Ensure that your Urban Composter Bokashi Bin is left for at least a week (preferably 2) after it is full to ensure it’s all fermented.
+Ensure that your Urban/City Composter Bokashi Bin is left unopened for 10-14 days after it is full to ensure it’s fermented.
 Once fermented, ensure all juice is drained off.
-Then bury under soil, or place on a compost heap.
+Then bury this pre-compost mixture under soil, or add to a composter to act as accelerator.
 Once broken down this can be used elsewhere in the garden.